richmailYT/Spam-Script/README.md

 # Spammer
 A GUI for a script that uses pyautogui to type

-You will need to install a few packages.
+Move your mouse to the top left corner of your screen to stop the spam You will need to install a few packages.
 ```pip3 install keyboard==0.13.5 && pip3 install pynput==1.7.4```